-Title & Objective • Standard Complies / Does Not Comply / Variation Required B25 Accessibility Consider people with limited mobility in the design of developments.
+■ Title & Objective ■ Standard ■ Complies / Does Not Comply / Variation Required B25 Accessibility Consider people with limited mobility in the design of developments.
 61. Dwelling entries of the ground floor of buildings should be accessible or able to be easily made accessible to people with limited mobility. ✓ Complies The dwellings access has not been specifically designed for people for limited mobility however the new dwellings have at grade entries with step free access provided through the garage.
 B26 Dwelling Entry Provide a sense of identity to each dwelling/residential building.
 62. Entries are to be visible and easily identifiable from streets and other public areas. ✓ Complies Entries front the internal access way/street appropriately 63.
 The entries should provide shelter, a sense of personal address and a transitional space. ✓ Complies Both new dwellings are provided with a front porch while the existing dwelling has a verandah.
 B27 Daylight to New Windows Allow adequate daylight into new habitable room windows.
-65. or light court with minimum area of 3sqm and a min. dimension of 1m clear to the sky or; Verandah, provided it is open for at least one third of its ✓ Complies All habitable windows will open out onto a space clear to the sky which has at least a 3m light court for daylight access 67. perimeter or; A carport provided it has two or more open sides and is open for at least one third of its perimeter.
+64. Habitable room windows to face: 65.
+Outdoor space open to the sky or light court with minimum area of 3sqm and a min. dimension of 1m clear to the sky or; 66.
+Verandah, provided it is open for at least one third of its perimeter or; 67.
+A carport provided it has two or more open sides and is open for at least one third of its perimeter. ✓ Complies All habitable windows will open out onto a space clear to the sky which has at least a 3m2 light court for daylight access

-Title & Objective Standard Complies / Does Not Comply / Variation Required B28 Private Open Space Provide reasonable recreation and service needs of residents by adequate private open space 68.
+■ Title & Objective ■ Standard ■ Complies / Does Not Comply / Variation Required Private Open Space Provide reasonable recreation and service needs of residents by adequate private open space 68.
 Unless specified in the schedule to the zone, a dwelling should have private open space consisting of: 40sqm with one part at the side or rear of the dwelling/residential building with a minimum dimension of 3m, a minimum area of 25sqm and convenient access from a living room or; Balcony - minimum 8sqm, minimum width 1.6m and accessed from living room or; Roof-top - minimum 10sqm, minimum width 2m and convenient access from living room.
-Please note that balcony requirements in 55.05-4 do not apply to apartment ✓ Complies More than 25m secluded areas with minimum of 3m dimension is provided for all dwellings and overall 40m private open space is provide for dwellings.
+Please note that balcony requirements in 55.05-4 do not apply to apartment development ✓ Complies More than 25m2 secluded areas with minimum of 3m dimension is provided for all dwellings and overall 40m2 private open space is provide for dwellings.
 B29 Solar Access to Open Space Allow solar access into the secluded private open space of new dwellings/building 69.
 The private open space should be located on the north side of the dwelling if appropriate.
 70. Southern boundary of open space should be setback from any wall on the north of the space at least (2+0.9h), h= height of the wall.
 Variation sought Refer discussion in body of report.
 B30 Storage Provide adequate storage facilities for each dwelling.
-Each dwelling should have access to a minimum 6m of externally accessible, secure storage space. ✓ Complies
+71. Each dwelling should have access to a minimum 6m3 of externally accessible, secure storage space. ✓ Complies